 The Journo Resources Newsletter

-MailChimp also collects data on how emails are received – for example, if you opened the newsletter, and which links you clicked on.
-This data is not exported or used for targeting.
-We only look at this to check we are providing the most relevant opportunities in a broader sense.
+Substack also collects data on how emails are received – for example, if you opened the newsletter and if you clicked on a link.
+This data is not exported or used for targeting – we only look at this to check we are providing the most relevant opportunities in a broad sense.
+For example, we may look at the overall open rate or the overall click rate.
 We do not take part in any targeted advertising.

 User Surveys and Forms

-From time to time we run a number of user surveys, through Google Forms.
+From time to time we run a number of user surveys, through Google Forms or as part of our website.
 These include surveys on what you think about the site and our services, and gathering data on conditions for journalists (for example freelance journalism rates or salary data), as we believe this anonymised data helps to improve conditions for all journalists.

 In all our forms, whether for our resources or a user survey to improve our services, we ask for the minimum amount of identifiable data possible.
-We may ask for your email or name, purely for the purpose of contacting you with regards to the information you have submitted, or demographic information such as age or general location, in order to assess if we are reaching as broad a demographic with our tools and resources as possible.
+We may ask for your email or name – this is purely for the purpose of contacting you with regards to the information you have submitted.
+We may ask for demographic information such as age or general location, in order to assess if we are reaching as broad a demographic with our tools and resources as possible.
+We will never use this data for targeted advertising, or pass it on for any other reason.

 In the case of any data we use for the good of the community (for example, freelance rates, salaries) any data we use will be anonymised before being added to any public database, and we will advise you of the process of how this is done on any form you submit, so you can be aware of any risks to yourself.
-We will never publish your name or contact details in conjunction with any submission unless you have explicitly asked us too.
-All data is sorted securely through the Google Form backend, and is only accessible to Journo Resources staff via a secure password.
+We will never publish your name or contact details in conjunction with any submission.
+All data is sorted securely through the WordPress backend, and is only accessible to Journo Resources staff via a secure password.
 It is never exported.

 No data collected is used for targeted advertising, or to contact you about anything other than the submission you have made.